Goodwill Industries Has an Answer to New Survey That Found Job Seekers Still Lack Critical Skills

 Of all respondents, 57% said they didn't apply for an ideal position because they did not have the skills to get that job.
 Of those who were able to apply for their ideal positions, 36% said they were rejected from the process, because their qualifications did not meet the skills required.

 Goodwill believes it has an answer to the dearth of access to skills, training or job opportunities.
-In May 2021, it launched Rising Together, a coalition of industry leaders and companies that are offering funding and support services like child care and job training programs that will help Goodwill address the issues expressed in the survey.
+In May 2021, it launched Rising Together, a coalition of industry leaders and companies that are offering funding and support services such as child care and job training programs that will help Goodwill address the issues expressed in the survey.

 So far, Rising Together has extended its reach to 33 states and some areas in Canada.
 For more information about Rising Together, its services or to learn how to access those services, visit the Rising Together website.